nuprl/retic_performance/gm-pepm-2018/talk/README.md

 #### Experiment & Results

-Finally, lets talk about the experiment and results.
+Next up, our experiment and results.

-We apply the method to 21 reticulated programs.
+We apply the method to 21 Reticulated programs.
-Most programs are from prior work on Reticulated; four programs are our own.
+The programs in the first two columns come from prior work by Michael Vitousek at Indiana University.

-To give a sense of size, this table gives `N` for each benchmark.
+The programs in the third column are programs that we added.

-That is, the number of type annotations.
+To give a sense of size, this table gives `N`, the number of type annotations, for each benchmark.
 You can see, they range from 1 to 79.
 Three of these numbers have asterisks, and they correspond to the benchmarks that we do not have exhaustive results for --- only sampling data.

-For each benchmark that we measure exhaustively, we can answer questions like: what % of configurations in this benchmark run with at most 4x overhead relative to Python.
+For each benchmark that we measure exhaustively, we can answer questions like we saw before: what % of configurations in this benchmark run with at most 4x overhead relative to Python.
 If we ask the same question for different overheads we obtain a histogram, and for the paper we build a very dense histogram and plot it as a line.